johnnyy260/Johnny/README.md

 ## Training Models
-From the unzipped folder, run the following file to start training an NCF model.
+From the unzipped folder, run the following file to start training an NCF model and predict the recommendations for each user.
 `train.py`
-In the `get_rec.py` file in the `get_rec` function, you can specify the number of recommendations the model has to predict for each user
+In the `get_rec.py` file in the `get_rec` function, you can specify the number of recommendations the model has to predict for each user.

+This `train.py` imports two functions from two different modules, get_rec from get_rec module and get_model from helper module, and defines a new function called main.
+The main function calls get_model function with the use_recs parameter set to False, which trains a new NCF model.
+Then it calls get_rec function, which generates recommendations for each user based on the trained model and saves the results in a csv file called recs.csv.

+#### In order to use the pre-trained model with the 100 predictions made for each user, unzip the `scripts` folder.

 ## Running Experiment
 For the modified Accent algorithm, run the `experiment.py`.
 The script will generate counterfactual explanations for each user and save it as a CSV file.